dronekit/dronekit-la/README.md

 DroneKit-LA is also fast, memory efficient and extensible.
 It supports numerous analyzers and can quickly analyzing even very large logs.

-The tool is written in C++ and can compile on a Linux computer or within a Vagrant-based Linux VM.
+The tool is written in C++ and can compile on a Linux, Mac OSX or Windows computer or within a Vagrant-based Linux VM.

 The project documentation (including tool [download links]((http://la.dronekit.io/guide/getting_started.html#installing))) is available at [la.dronekit.io](http://la.dronekit.io/) logs for testing the tool can be found in the [dronekit-la-testdata](https://github.com/dronekit/dronekit-la-testdata) repository.